carlaraya/todo-api/README.md

 * Get task by id

 ### POST /tasks/
 * Create new task, with model specified above passed as form fields.
+Response contains the newly-created task, including automatically-generated fields.

 ### PATCH /tasks/:id
 * Edit task by id, with edits passed as form fields.
+Response contains the newly-edited task.

 ### DELETE /tasks/:id
 * Delete task by id.
+Response contains the deleted task.